ChrstphrHll/npc_gen/students/Hudsen Elandorr.md

 ---
 # Hudsen Elandorr
 ### Description
-- Half-Orc Druid from Aldercrown Empire
+- Half-Orc Druid from Chillwild Peaks
 - 3rd year Assault student in Treskal
 - long wavy strawberry blond hair that's plain, Pale Blue eyes, and Green Blue skin
 - Is Cooperative and Venomous, and has Success as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes